-The memory map is split into regions.
+The default memory map and the programming of the optional MPU split the address space into regions.
 Each region has a defined memory type, and some regions have additional memory attributes.
 The memory type and attributes determine the behavior of accesses to the region.